nvicuong/qairline/README.md

 ## Step to run demo
 - clone this repository
 - `docker-compose up`
+- Now, the Q Airline is available.
+Visit http://localhost:3000/

 ## Or you want to build from Dockerfile
 - `docker-compose -f docker-compose-setup.yaml up --build`